Best vacation destinations for Americans during COVID-19: Updated

 Honeymooners and other romantic couples get a bit of good news with the fact that French Polynesia is back open for business.
 You can book an overwater bungalow in Bora Bora or on the slightly more affordable island of Moorea.
 The accommodations and resorts are rather spread out and small even during normal times, so they should be safer than average choices.

-COVID-19 rules: Visitors must provide proof of a negative RT-PCR test that was taken within 3 days prior to international air departure.
+COVID-19 rules: UPDATE: French Polynesia is CLOSED to tourists starting February 3 until at least April 1, 2021.
+Hopefully it will reopen after that and then visitors must provide proof of a negative RT-PCR test that was taken within 3 days prior to international air departure.
 You also have to fill out an electronic health form.

 The Maldives is home to about two thirds of the world's 10,000 or so overwater bungalows, which are usually called ‘water villas' here.
 This island country located just southwest of India has well over 100 “private island” resorts that (by law) each occupy one island.
 The Maldives is very popular with Europeans and Asians because it's a much more reasonable distance from those places, but some Americans have been known to make the trip for special occasions.